mkutmon/BH2023-P9-cell-type-specific-pathways/paper/paper.md

 authors_short: First Author \emph{et al.}
 ---

-Author order to be decided
+Author order to be decided, affiliations will be added later, add references in brackets with pubmed or doi

 # Introduction